kkaris/indra_network_search/doc/indra_network_service/web_ui_introduction.rst

   :figwidth: 100 %

-  *The result of a search with `BRCA1` and `BRCA2` as source and target, respectively for Complexes and Families.*
+  *The result of a search with `BRCA1` and `BRCA2` as source and target, respectively, for Complexes and Families.*

 Common Targets